python/devguide/buildworker.rst

 aware of any fleet-wide issues.

 Necessary tasks include, obviously, keeping the buildbot running.
-Currently the system for notifying buildbot owners when their slaves go offline is not working; this is something we hope to resolve.
-So currently it is helpful if you periodically check the status of your buildslave.
+Currently the system for notifying buildbot owners when their workers go offline is not working; this is something we hope to resolve.
+So currently it is helpful if you periodically check the status of your worker.
 We will also contact you via your contact address in ``buildarea/info/admin`` when we notice there is a problem that has not been resolved for some period of time and you have not responded to a posting on the python-buildbots list about it.

-We currently do not have a minimum version requirement for the buildslave software.
-However, this is something we will probably establish as we tune the fleet, so another task will be to occasionally upgrade the buildslave software.
+We currently do not have a minimum version requirement for the worker software.
+However, this is something we will probably establish as we tune the fleet, so another task will be to occasionally upgrade the buildbot worker software.
 Coordination for this will be done via ``python-buildbots@python.org``.

-The most interesting extra involvement is when your buildslave reveals a unique or almost-unique problem:  a test that is failing on your system but not on other systems.
-In this case you should be prepared to offer debugging help to the people working on the bug:  running tests by hand on the buildslave machine or, if possible, providing ssh access to a committer to run experiments to try to resolve the issue.
+The most interesting extra involvement is when your worker reveals a unique or almost-unique problem:  a test that is failing on your system but not on other systems.
+In this case you should be prepared to offer debugging help to the people working on the bug: running tests by hand on the worker machine or, if possible, providing ssh access to a committer to run experiments to try to resolve the issue.